chaoge525/soafee_demo/documentation/manual/build_system.rst

 The size of the root filesystem can be extended via the ``EWAOL_ROOTFS_EXTRA_SPACE`` BitBake variable, which defaults to ``2000000`` Kilobytes.
 The value of this variable is appended to the ``IMAGE_ROOTFS_EXTRA_SPACE`` BitBake variable.

-For an EWAOL virtualization distribution image, the root filesystems of both the Control VM and the Guest VM(s) are extended via this variable, in addition to any other parameters which affect those filesystems as described in :ref:`Virtualization Architecture Customization <manual_build_system_virtualization_customization>`.
+For an EWAOL virtualization distribution image, additional variables are provided which apply to the different root filesystems as described in :ref:`Virtualization Architecture Customization <manual_build_system_virtualization_customization>`.
+By default, the Control VM's rootfs size is increased at build-time to support the sum of all Guest VM rootfs sizes.
+The customizable ``EWAOL_CONTROL_VM_ROOTFS_EXTRA_SPACE`` variable therefore corresponds just to the space allocated for the Control VM rootfs, in addition to the size necessary to support the Guest VM(s).
+Increasing ``EWAOL_ROOTFS_EXTRA_SPACE`` when building an EWAOL virtualization distribution image increases both the Guest VM(s) and Control VM rootfs size, which means that increasing this variable will result in the Control VM rootfs size expanding by more than the set value.

 Filesystem Compilation Tuning
 -----------------------------